Camping on Clarks Hill Lake

 Camp along Wolf Creek and enjoy the babble of tumbling waters lulling you to sleep at night after exploring North Georgia's beloved mountain playground at Vogel State Park in Blairsville.

-If you want to indulge in the beauty of North Georgia but you like a posh camp, try glamping in the gypsy-style, luxury tents of the The Martyn House in Ellijay.
+If you want to indulge in the beauty of North Georgia but you like a posh camp, try glamping in the gypsy-style, luxury tents of The Martyn House Farm in Ellijay.

 Mistletoe State Park